DOI-USGS/planetary-sdi/content/moon/standards/metadata_standards.md

 Data derived in whole or in part using AI/ML techniques must be clearly labelled as such.
 When possible, the inpout data sets and model(s) used should be described.
 As with all data, qualitative and quantitative metadata are essential.
 When feasible, models and training data should be made available and linked in the data documentation.

 ### Data Interpolation
 For derived data (e.g., DTMs, image mosaics, etc.), decisions made by the data producer to interpolate the data should document the method selected and the rationale.
 This supports user interpretation of the data and helps with traceability of data values within the product.
-Further, when possible data should be provided in gridded and ungridded (e.g., point cloud for DTMs) forms.

 ### Licensing
-- Data should be licensed using the open [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/) license.
-When allowable by the funding agency, data may also be licensed using [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/), thereby requiring attribution, or [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/) thereby requiring attribution and including a share-alike clause requiring derived products to adopt the same license.
+Data licensing can be mandated by the funders of the data creation.
+For all data producers and data providers governed by the NASA SMD [SPD-41a](https://science.nasa.gov/researchers/open-science/science-information-policy/) guidance concerning SMD-funded data, the [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/) license (SPD-41a, III.C.vii, pg.
+5) should be used.
+We are promoting this license to align with SPD-41a.
+For data not governed by SPD-41a, we suggest open, permissive licenses with attribution ([CC BY 2.0](https://creativecommons.org/licenses/by/2.0/)) or attribution and share-alike clauses ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)).

 ### File Formats
 - Data will have a Spatio-Temporal Asset Catalog ([STAC](https://www.google.com/search?client=safari&rls=en&q=spatio-temporal+asset+catalog&ie=UTF-8&oe=UTF-8)) metadata JSON file.